 Stagger lay Senator down the roof to create a random pattern.
 Laps of tile above or below should not be closer than 200 mm.

 Refer: Tile installation - nailing position for Senator.

 4 x 50 mm tile nails.
-Nail spacing ~320 mm, up to and including extra high wind zone or up to 3.8kPa design load.
+Nail spacing ~320 mm, up to and including Extra High wind zones.